Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Lie Group Interpretation

-The preceding Lemma shows that each $Z \in \SIM_2(3)$ induces an automorphism of $\SE_2(3)$ by conjugation.
+\begin{shortversion} A detailed proof, based on expanding the matrix expressions, is provided in the arxiv version \cite{2023_vangoor_SynchronousObserverDesign}. \end{shortversion} Lemma~\ref{lem:conjugation_by_sim23} shows that each $Z \in \SIM_2(3)$ induces an automorphism of $\SE_2(3)$ by conjugation.
 This is the key insight that facilitates the observer design undertaken in the sequel.
-The following corollary follows by differentiating the conjugation $Z X Z^{-1}$ at the identity $Z = I_5$.
+The following corollary \begin{shortversion}\cite{2023_vangoor_SynchronousObserverDesign}\end{shortversion} follows by differentiating the conjugation $Z^{-1} X Z$ at the identity $Z = I_5$.

-\begin{corollary} For all $D \in \mathfrak{sim}_2(3)$ and $X \in \SE_2(3)$, the matrix $D X - X D$ is an element of $\tT_X \SE_2(3)$. \end{corollary}
+\begin{corollary} For all $N \in \mathfrak{sim}_2(3)$ and $X \in \SE_2(3)$, the matrix $N X - X N$ is an element of $\tT_X \SE_2(3)$. \end{corollary}